luna215/signoz.io/docs/userguide/logs_query_builder.md

 ![Logs Query Builder Interface](../../static/img/docs/query-builder/03.png)

-To explore additional ways to filter your query, click 'view details' on any log line to get a list of parameters on the log. and click any value to automatically add a `{attribute} IN {value}` to your query
+To explore additional ways to filter your query, click 'view details' on any log line to get a list of parameters on the log, and click any value to automatically add a `{attribute} IN {value}` to your query.

 ![Logs Query Builder Interface](../../static/img/docs/query-builder/04.png)